Movitovi/Squish/README.md

 Squish is a multiplayer square brawler.
 Just download the download.zip file and extract it.
 Then run squish.exe.
-There are a few more things I need to add before I'm done.
-But the present version is fully playable.
-Or check out a few screenshots in the Screenshots folder if you just want to see what the game looks like.
-                                                 -2022-Aug-22nd
+Go to the player setup to set players map controls or add cpus.
+I have not tried to make a build for anything other than windows.
+But it may be doable in conjunction with other programs like wine.
+Please feel free to contact be about any issues or any cool levels you made.
+I might make a folder for community built levels if there is enough interest.
+Thanks! -Movitovi

 ![Alt text](https://github.com/Movitovi/Squish/blob/main/Screenshots/main_level.PNG?raw=true "Main Level")
 ![Alt text](https://github.com/Movitovi/Squish/blob/main/Screenshots/team_mode.PNG?raw=true "With Teams")